• Skip to main content

 Mamta Gupta Chicken Korma

-To accompany, I made Bombay Potatoes from Sarah over at Tales from the Kitchen Shed.
-These I prepped earlier on in the day, parboiling them in turmeric and salt and then coating them in the spice mixture and leaving them to chill in the fridge until needed.
-A quick 20 minute roast in the oven and bam – super tasty quick and easy Bombay potatoes!
-This recipe (pictured below, right) is going to make a regular appearance in our house.
+I made Bombay Potatoes from Sarah over at Tales from the Kitchen Shed to accompany.
+These I prepped earlier in the day, parboiling them in turmeric and salt, coating them in the spice mixture, and leaving them to chill in the fridge until needed.
+A quick 20-minute roast in the oven, and bam—super tasty, quick, and easy Bombay potatoes!
+This recipe (pictured below, right) will appear regularly in our house.

 I also made some cauliflower with fennel and mustard seeds from Madhur Jaffrey’s book Indian Cookery (1982).
-This is a rather quick and effective way to jazz up cauliflower and it makes a great side dish.
+This is a relatively quick and effective way to jazz up cauliflower, and it makes a great side dish.

 Cauliflower with Fennel and Mustard Seeds